mbasagoitia/yale-library-project/README.md

 - Express backend server
 - Electron app in demo mode

+## Installation Notes

+### macOS (Signed & Notarized)

+- The macOS version of this app is signed with my Apple Developer ID and notarized by Apple.
+- This means you can open the .dmg or .app file directly without needing to bypass security warnings.
+- If you still see a Gatekeeper prompt (rare), right-click the app → select Open → confirm once.
+After that, macOS will remember your choice.

+### Windows (Unsigned)

+- The Windows version is currently unsigned.
+This means Windows SmartScreen may show a warning when you try to run the .exe installer.

+To proceed:

+- Click More info.
+- Then click Run anyway.
+- The app does not contain malware — the warning only appears because the installer is unsigned.

+#### Future Plans

+I plan to obtain a Windows code-signing certificate in the future.
+Once signed, the Windows installer will no longer trigger SmartScreen warnings.

 ## Demo vs Internal Builds

 This project has two versions: